anderslatif/remarkableslides/README.md

 |-----------|
 | default   |

-The theme name corresponds to the file names in this [./lib/presentationUtil/css](./lib/presentationUtil/css) directory without the `.css` extension.
+The theme name corresponds to the file names in the [./lib/presentationUtil/css](https://github.com/anderslatif/remarkableslides/tree/main/lib/presentationUtil/css) directory without the `.css` extension.

 If you would like to have your reasonable personal theme included in the library then make a PR with the CSS file to that folder.